jondot/lidar/README.md

 ## Format

-The material on the Radar, is formatted in a very convenient markdown format, and a simple directory layout:
+The material on the Radar, is formatted in a very convenient markdown format, and a simple directory layout.
+You can use the [example](example/) provided here as a kickstart project.

 ```
 radar/